NathanDuran/MRDA-Corpus/README.md

 - Maximum length of dialogue in test set: 2028
 - Number of dialogue in eval set: 12
 - Maximum length of dialogue in eval set: 1969
-- Number of dialogue in dev set: 24
-- Maximum length of dialogue in dev set: 2220

 ### Keys and values for the metadata dictionary
 - num_utterances = Total number of utterance in the full corpus.